Can’t find something? Want something added to the glossary? E-mail the Knowledge Base Editor.

 - Adobe Creative Campus

 - BCIT is an Adobe Creative Campus.
-BCIT students and employees can access the full suite of tools in Adobe Creative Cloud Pro.
+BCIT students can access the full suite of tools in Adobe Creative Cloud at no cost.
+BCIT Faculty and Staff can access Adobe Acrobat and Adobe Express at no cost and can also opt for a paid subscription for Adobe Creative Cloud.

 - Application